 As we mentioned last week, we have made some notable changes to how our online tools function.
-We wanted to make online student reporting easier, have functions that made testing students simpler, and redesigned our professional development site for better usability.
-As of February 1, 2018, the following elements on our site have been updated:
+We made online student reporting easier, added functions that made testing students simpler, and redesigned our professional development site for better usability.
+As of February 1, 2018, the following elements on our site were updated:

 - Autosave Function on Assessments (click link for our recent blog on this)